Passive/Cleo/README.md

 Next, open the .sln file and once loaded go to the `Source.cpp` file, then find the webhook link inside of the sprintf call and change it to desired link.

+**Make sure you are using "Release" not "Debug" when compiling!

 Press ctrl + b and enjoy!